blueapron/Mandoline/README.md

 ### Mutable Properties

-There are a number of settable properties on the HorizontalScrollingPickerView:
+There are a number of settable properties on the PickerView:

 #### Required
 * `cellSize`: Set the size of the cell

-If the `cellSize` is not set, the default cellSize used in the `HorizontalScrollingPickerViewCell` is used.
+If the `cellSize` is not set, the default cellSize used in the `PickerViewCell` is used.

 #### Optional
 * `selectedOverlayColor`: Change the color of the overlay's border